theangryangel/logstash-output-jdbc/README.md

-# logstash-jdbc
+# logstash-output-jdbc
-JDBC output plugin for Logstash.
 This plugin is provided as an external plugin and is not part of the Logstash project.

-## Warning
-The master branch is for 1.5, is currently incomplete and should NOT be used (yet).

-Please see the v1.4 branch for v1.4 of Logstash.
+This plugin allows you to output to SQL databases, using JDBC adapters.
+See below for tested adapters, and example configurations.

 This has not yet been extensively tested with all JDBC drivers and may not yet work for you.

+This plugin does not bundle any JDBC jar files, and does expect them to be in a particular location.
+Please ensure you read the 4 installation lines below.

+## Versions
+  - See master branch for logstash v1.5
+  - See v1.4 branch for logstash 1.4

 ## Installation
-  - Copy lib directory contents into your logstash installation.
+  - Run `bin/plugin install logstash-output-jdbc` in your logstash installation directory
   - Create the directory vendor/jar/jdbc in your logstash installation (`mkdir -p vendor/jar/jdbc/`)
   - Add JDBC jar files to vendor/jar/jdbc in your logstash installation
   - Configure